bryanpyl/Student-Analysis_Dashboard/README.md

    - Verify numeric columns contain only numbers or 'ABS'

 2. **Visualization Problems**:
-   - Large datasets may require plot adjustments
+   - Large datasets may require time for plot creation and adjustments
    - Try reducing the number of classes displayed

 3. **PDF Generation Failures**: